sv-s/guided-module-one-final-project-atlanta-web-82619/README.md

 3. Make sure to create a good README.md with a short description, install instructions, a contributors guide and a link to the license for your code.
 4. Make sure your project checks off each of the above requirements.
 5. Prepare a video demo (narration helps!) describing how a user would interact with your working project.
-    * The video should:
+   - The video should:
      - Have an overview of your project.(2 minutes max)
 6. Prepare a presentation to follow your video.(3 minutes max)
-    * Your presentation should:
+   - Your presentation should:
      - Describe something you struggled to build, and show us how you ultimately implemented it in your code.
      - Discuss 3 things you learned in the process of working on this project.
      - Address, if anything, what you would change or add to what you have today?
      - Present any code you would like to highlight.
-7. *OPTIONAL, BUT RECOMMENDED*: Write a blog post about the project and process.
+7. _OPTIONAL, BUT RECOMMENDED_: Write a blog post about the project and process.

 ---

 ### Common Questions:

 - How do I turn off my SQL logger?

 ```ruby
 # in config/environment.rb add this line:
 ActiveRecord::Base.logger = nil
 ```

+Project Description